LesterLyu/The-Look/deliverables/iteration-03.plan.md

 We decided to have more face-to-face meetings rather than online meetings or WeChat communications.
 We are making this change because we found that face-to-face communication is the most effective and efficient since it was difficult to get an immediate response using group chat and it was time-consuming to plan an online meeting that fits everyone's schedule.
 These face-to-face meetings are very casual and flexible, and serves the purpose of allowing group memebers to know the latest progress in terms of our project.
 We hoep that by introducing more face-to-face meetings, each member can have a clear understanding of their tasks and the state of our product as a whole.

 #### Roles & responsibilities

-Describe the different roles on the team and the responsibilities associated with each role.

 ##### Full Stack
 > The full stack developers will be responsible for integrating back-end with the front-end, fixing bugs from UI left from previous deliverable, implementing backend functionality, communicating with both front-end and back-end teams.